Large Language Models, scientific knowledge and factuality: A framework to streamline human expert evaluation: Materials and methods

 A subset containing only fungal species \textbf{producing} chemicals \textbf{with} antibiotic activity was first created.
 The pairs with the most bibliographic references were progressively integrated until obtaining 100 distinct subject fungi, which corresponds to 123 pairs.
 Then, a complementary subset (with an equal number of pairs) involving \textbf{produced} chemicals but \textbf{without} antibiotic activity was added from the same list of fungi.
 Again, the pairs with the most bibliographic references were selected.
-Only molecules with a 3-STAR review in ChEBI were considered and only those that have an annotated role in the antimicrobial agent class (\texttt{CHEBI:33281}) were selected for positive examples of antibiotics.

-As a result, a dataset with 246 fungus-chemical pairs equally divided between chemicals with and without antibiotic activity was obtained.
-For the experiments, we randomly selected ten chemicals distributed by antibiotic activity and number of references (see Table \ref{tab:short_dataset}).
+Only molecules with a 3-STAR review in ChEBI (Chemical Entities of Biological Interest) database, indicating the highest level of manual curation and verification by ChEBI curators, were considered and only those that have an annotated role in the antimicrobial agent class (\texttt{CHEBI:33281}) were selected for positive examples of antibiotics.
+As a result, a dataset with 246 chemical compound-fungus pairs (see Fig. \ref{fig:workflow}, $N$) equally divided between chemicals with and without antibiotic activity was obtained.
+For the experiments, we randomly selected ten chemicals distributed by antibiotic activity and number of references (five chemicals with and five without antibiotic activity) (Table A.1).
+These ten chemicals paired with one or more fungi.
+In total, there were 23 chemical compound-fungus pairs (see Fig. \ref{fig:workflow}, $n_{relations}$) in the analysed subset.
+The selected ten chemical compounds were defined as \textit{entity 1} for two tasks.
+The fungi were defined as \textit{entity 2} in the second task.
+Of note, the selected 23 chemical-fungus relations are described by multiple scientific publications in PubMed, all published before 2019 (for exact numbers see Table A.1).
+This ensures these relations are contained in the LLM training corpus, provided that the corpus contains PubMed articles or abstracts.